-He lost thanks to the Eye of Agamotto.
+He lost against the power of the Eye of Agamotto.

-G'Uranthic is a huge statue with great magical abilities and almost unequal physical power.
+G'Uranthic is a huge statue with great magical abilities and almost unmatched physical power.

-He absorbed the powers of Mhuruuks and could even render Dr.Strange for a short period of time.
+He absorbed the powers of a magical race called Mhuruuks and could even render Dr.Strange himself for a short period.

 He also fought the Hulk but lost the battle

 During Strange Tales #126 - Pawns Of The Deadly Duo!, Dr.Strange fought numerous adversaries in services of Dormammu.

 Some of them were so powerful that Strange needed to even use The Eye of Agamotto, but the majority were easily defeated by him.